 Double Letters

-When the same letter appears twice in a row, you can optionally combine them into a single shape with a special marker.
-This is a stylistic choice in Circular Gallifreyan - you can write them as separate letters or combine them for a cleaner, more compact look.
+When the same letter appears twice in a row, you can optionally stack them into a single shape.
+This is a stylistic choice in Circular Gallifreyan.

 Why Use Double Letters?